Exp8bits/PwnTheBugs/Proxychains.md

-## ProxyChains: Tool to Route Web Traffic Through Proxies
+## ProxyChains: Tool to route web traffic through proxies

 ### What is ProxyChains?
 ProxyChains is a Linux tool that routes all traffic coming from any command-line tool through a proxy server.
 It's the simplest and easiest method to route web traffic of command-line tools through web proxies.